huawei-noah/HEBO/MCBO/README.md

 - Add reference to the task in the present README.md in the dedicated section.

 ## Cite us
+If you use this library, please cite MCBO paper:
+> Kamil Dreczkowski, Antoine Grosnit, and Haitham Bou Ammar.
+Framework and Benchmarks for Combinatorial and Mixed-variable Bayesian Optimization

 ```
 @misc{dreczkowski2023mcbo,
       title={Framework and Benchmarks for Combinatorial and Mixed-variable Bayesian Optimization},